codeunifier/jira-blocker-chain/README.md

 python main.py --cli
 ```

-In CLI mode, the application reads all configuration from the `.env` file, including project key, team GUID, and sprint.
+In CLI mode, the application reads all configuration from the `.env` file, including project key, team GUID, and sprint(s).

+## Graph Output

+When running in GUI mode, the generated graph is saved as a PNG file in the `output` directory with a timestamp.
+The filename includes the sprint codes and timestamp to make it easy to identify different graph iterations.

 ## Glossary